acolomb/elf-mangle/README.md

 Installation
 ------------

-The elf-mangle build system uses the GNU autotools - autoconf, automake, gettext, ...
+The elf-mangle build system uses the *GNU autotools* - `autoconf`, `automake`, `gettext`, ...
 When using the release version archives, it's as simple as the usual:

 	./configure
 	make